-“[Women are] living through this privately and quietly, and it just was a big moment for me where I realised that I could be this person that people could see and look up to as somebody that had a platform, where their stories were going to be recognised,” she said.
+“[Women are] living through this privately and quietly, and it just was a big moment for me where I realized that I could be this person that people could see and look up to as somebody that had a platform, where their stories were going to be recognized,” she said.
 “For me, that was a very defining moment.”

 During an interview with PEOPLE in early April, Teigen revealed she would never be able to carry a child again.